lando/lando/docs/config/files.md

 Shared Files
 ============

-While you can also share in additional files and directories via docker volumes (see [Advanced Service Configuration](./advanced.md)), we share a few useful host directories into each service by default.
+While you can also share in additional files and directories via Docker volumes (see [service overrides](./services.md#overrides)), we share a few useful host directories into each service by default.

 | Host Location | Container Location |
 | -- | -- |